kijk2869/discodo/docs/client/client.md

 ## ``class discodo.ClientManager(**kwargs)``

-This class manage voice client
+A manager of voice client

 ### parameters